Witley Court

 Full screen

-However, by the 20th-century, overseas competition had diminished the Dudley fortune and could no longer support such splendour and the house was mothballed and sold in 1920 to a local businessman, Sir Herbert Smith.
-A huge fire in 1937 sealed its fate as a residence as the insurance was insufficient to cover the undoubtably huge cost of repairs.
+However, by the 20th century, overseas competition had diminished the Dudley fortune and could no longer support such splendour and the house was mothballed and sold in 1920 to a local businessman, Sir Herbert Smith.
+A devastating fire in 1937 sealed its fate as a residence, as the insurance payout fell far short of covering the immense cost of repairs.
 The fire destroyed most of the rooms in the central and eastern sections, although much of the building was untouched by the fire.
 However the house and estate were auctioned off in 1938 and the house passed through a succession of owners who stripped what they could with vandalism destroying the little that remained.
 The house was saved from total destruction when the Department of the Environment took the building into its care in 1972 before it was eventually transferred to English Heritage.
 The house and grounds are now open to the public with visitors able to walk round the shell of the house where royalty also once strolled.

 Further information about the gardens: English Heritage: Witley Court